-- E6.2 Building services plant is envisaged to be placed at roof level.
+- E6.3 Building services plant is envisaged to be placed at roof level.
 The specification of plant machinery with low noise emission and properly attenuated supply and extract terminations will help to ensure that noise emissions are minimised.
-The use of enclosures, local screening, mufflers and silencers should also be used as appropriate. - As set out in the Potential Effects section of this Chapter, the effects are not considered to be significant, however the following mitigation of on-site activities will help to ensure the noise emissions are minimised in accordance with noise guidance: - Noisy plant or equipment shall be situated as far as possible from any noise sensitive buildings. - Plant shall be maintained in good working order so that extraneous noise is kept to a minimum; and - An appropriate speed limit will be implemented for on-site vehicle movements, i.e. 10mph. - Noise emission from building services plant and industrial activities will be considered during detailed design to ensure that operational noise does not adversely affect any noise sensitive receptors.
-Operational noise would therefore be kept at or below the existing ambient noise levels, preventing any significant effects of noise.
+The use of enclosures, local screening, mufflers and silencers should also be used as appropriate. - As set out in the Potential Effects section of this Chapter, the effects are not considered to be significant except at Marsh Farmhouse.
+The following mitigation of on-site activities will reduce the Significant impact at Marsh Farmhouse and will help to ensure the noise emissions are minimised.
+In accordance with noise guidance, the following measures are included: - Noisy plant or equipment shall be situated as far as possible from any noise sensitive buildings. - Plant shall be maintained in good working order so that extraneous noise is kept to a minimum; and - An appropriate speed limit will be implemented for on-site vehicle movements, e.g. 10mph. - Noise emission from building services plant and industrial activities will be considered during detailed design to ensure that operational noise does not adversely affect the noise sensitive receptors, especially at Marsh Farmhouse.
+Operational noise would therefore be kept at or below the existing ambient noise levels, preventing any Significant effects of noise.